 Jehovah Raab – The Lord My Shepherd

-We can trust God as we follow Him, knowing that He is a good Shepherd who leads us along the right paths and towards the things that are ultimately for our good.
+We can trust God as we follow Him, knowing that He is a good Shepherd who leads us along the right paths and toward the things that are ultimately for our good.
+This is such an important truth to stand on as we study the names of God and their meanings.

 The Lord is my shepherd, I shall not want. – Psalm 23:1